FixPlanet/FixPlanet.github.io/src/join-the-committee.md

 responsibility for these decisions sits with the [trustees](/committee.html), but we believe that they should be established and discussed as a community.
 - **Term** - The expectation is that you will be on the committee for 1 year.
+- **Advocate** - A willingness to advocate for the program within your communities.
+A big part of the way we hope to reach diverse groups of people is through our committee members; as such, you should be willing to reach out to your communities and invite them to apply to the program.

 ## Criteria